mayope/deployment-plugin/README.md

 }

 deploy {
-    serviceName = "hello" # docker image and helm deployment name dockerRegistryRoot = "registry.mayope.net" # docker registry to use dockerLoginUsername = "username" # username for the docker registry, needed on login method classic dockerLoginPassword = "password" # password for the docker registry, needed on login method classic dockerLoginMethod = DockerLoginMethod.CLASSIC # Docker login method, for AWS see below targetNamespaces = listOf("default") # all namespaces where the app should be deployt prepareTask = "prepareBuildDocker" # task the copies all needed files to build/buildDocker attributes = mapOf("key" to "value") # this map is given to helm if you need to parameterize your helm chart }
+    serviceName = "hello" // docker image and helm deployment name default{ // use the default profile
+       dockerRegistryRoot = "registry.mayope.net" // docker registry to use
+       dockerLoginUsername = "username" // username for the docker registry, needed on login method classic dockerLoginPassword = "password" // password for the docker registry, needed on login method classic dockerLoginMethod = DockerLoginMethod.CLASSIC // Docker login method, for AWS see below targetNamespaces = listOf("default") // all namespaces where the app should be deployt prepareTask = "prepareBuildDocker" // task the copies all needed files to build/buildDocker attributes = mapOf("key" to "value") // this map is given to helm if you need to parameterize your helm chart awsProfile = "default" // default null, not set kubeConfig = System.getProperty("user.home")+"/.kube/config" // default null, not set }
+}
 ```